 I shake my head.
 “I couldn’t.”

 “I have to look after mom and pop.
 Pop’s not doing so well.
 And I know most people don’t really care about their parents anymore but I care about mine.
 I don’t know what they would do if I just disappeared the way you did.”

 “I didn’t disappear,” she says.
 “I’m right here.”

 “You know what I mean.”

-The clouds part just enough for the moonlight to cut through and it makes her hair glow like an angel in paintings at church.
+The clouds part just enough for the moonlight to cut through and it makes her hair glow like the angels in paintings at church.
 I don’t go to church but I know what they look like.
 And I know how they make people feel.
 She closes her eyes.